 Matt Hall, PhD

-Matt is an assistant professor at the UPEI School of Sustainable Design Engineering.
-His research focus is at the intersection of mechanical engineering and energy sustainability.
+Matt is an assistant professor in the UPEI Faculty of Sustainable Design Engineering with a background in mechanical engineering and a focus on energy sustainability.
 His graduate work at the University of Victoria and the University of Maine was in design, modelling, and testing of floating offshore wind turbines.
 Ongoing research interests range from wind turbine, floating platform, and mooring modelling to design optimization and local renewable energy integration.

-Patrick is a physics honours student at UPEI.
-He studies shared mooring lines in floating offshore wind turbine farms and how they could affect farm cost and stability.
+Patrick completed his BSc with Honours in Physics at UPEI and is researching shared mooring systems for floating offshore wind farms.
+His work explores the usefulness of shared mooring lines in floating offshore wind turbine farms and how they could affect farm cost and stability.
 Through numerical simulations, he investigates the dynamic effects of connecting multiple floating offshore wind turbines in different arrangements using different mooring systems.

 Crystal Burrows, BBA, CPA, CA

 Crystal is pursuing a Master of Arts degree in Island Studies.
 Her research focus is on climate change mitigation through renewable energy and the impact that climate, economics, legislation, and islandness have on the adoption of renewable energy solutions on small islands, particularly PEI.
 Crystal is also the Chief Financial Officer of the PEI Energy Corporation, a provincial Crown corporation tasked with developing and promoting energy systems in PEI.